topejamez/Analysis-of-the-Titanic-ship-disaster/README.md

 ### Data Cleaning/Preparation

-To gain insights from a dataset, it is important to ensure the dataset is clean enough for doing that.
+It is important to ensure the dataset is clean enough to gain insights from a dataset.
 I ensured the dataset was thoroughly cleaned to ensure the accuracy and integrity of my findings.
-The data cleaning and preparation processes I carried out include are shown in the codes below:
+The data cleaning and preparation processes I carried out are shown in the codes below:

  ```python
 #load in some packages